sbw-neue-medien/uek5-virtual-lab/README.md

 Setup at least one client.
 This has at this stage no working connection to the internet so use a local account.
 Copy Winbox (https://mikrotik.com/download) from the host to the client's desktop for the next step.

 ## Router
-As the router has no IP-address ootb use something like winbox to connect to the router on network(3) layer, as opposed to transport(4) layer.
+As the router has no IP-address ootb use something like winbox https://mikrotik.com/download on a client or the server to connect to the router on network(3) layer, as opposed to transport(4) layer.
 After this the router should get an
 * IP address and
 * Setup as proxy gateway (NAT).
 * Setup device name, and admin password.